‘Conan Exiles’ Swings A Mighty Axe Despite Early Access Kinks

 “Now is the feasting of swords.”

-Combat is fairly straight-forward hack and slash at the moment with options to either block attacks with a shield or dodge.
+Combat is fairly straightforward hack and slash at the moment with options to either block attacks with a shield or dodge.
 The most disappointing aspect of combat currently involves archery.
-It feels underpowered at the moment, but perhaps will become more viable in future balance updates.
+It feels underpowered at the moment, but perhaps will become more viable with future balance updates.

 The use of religion and Hyborian Gods and religions is another hook for Conan Exiles that gives it a more RPG-ish feel than most.
 Worshiping the different deities will open new items and weapons to craft and eventually summon a giant Avatar.
-I’ve yet to see one of these in action, but that’s not surprising as the game is barely a week old and the vast majority of the community has not reached this end-game.
+I’ve yet to see one of these in action, but that’s not surprising as the game is barely a week old, and the vast majority of the community has not reached this end-game.

 Meanwhile, the Conan Exiles world is lovingly put together with some enticing set pieces viewable from the early zones that calling to be explored.
 There are caves to dive into and battle through along with ancient ruins.
 Just watch out for the stat draining corruption.